-Shop bought milks are so convenient and I do buy them too.
-However, some brands can contain extra fillers, stabilisers and seed oils.
+Shop bought milks are so convenient but you can’t beat making your own homemade almond milk.
 Obviously, shop-bought can definitely be easier, but this recipe will hopefully show you that it’s pretty simple to make your own too.

 My homemade version contains a much higher proportion of almonds.
 This means that the taste is really different.
 It’s much creamier and with a much stronger taste of almonds.
 It also means that, nutritionally, it’s better for you.

-It’s great in tea but even better in porridge and puddings or as a nice addition to soups and stews.
+It’s great in tea or drinks.
+However, it’s even better in porridge and puddings.
+It’s also a nice addition to soups and stews to provide extra creaminess.

 To make it, it’s just a case of soaking the nuts, blending and straining.
 I use a nut milk bag to strain the milk but any muslin will do too.